citp/privacy-policy-historical/s/sh/sha/shaupdates.com.md

-> *The following text is extracted and transformed from the shaupdates.com privacy policy that was archived on 2013-12-25.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20131225115727id_/http%3A//www.shaupdates.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the shaupdates.com privacy policy that was archived on 2014-06-25.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140625153639id_/http%3A//www.shaupdates.com/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy | SHAupdates
+# Privacy Policy

 This Privacy Policy governs the manner in which shaupdates.com collects, uses, maintains and discloses information collected from users (each, a “User”) of the http://www.shaupdates.com website (“Site”).
 This privacy policy applies to the Site and all products and services offered by shaupdates.com.